-- Expense which is in excess of the Maximum Allowed Amount for medical and Prescription Drug services. - Penalties for not getting the required Precertification.
+Expense which is in excess of the Maximum Allowed Amount for medical and Prescription Drug services.

 No one person will pay more than their individual Out-of-Pocket Limit.
 Once the Out-of-Pocket Limit is satisfied, you will not have to pay any additional Deductibles, Coinsurance or Copayments for the rest of the Benefit Period, except for the services listed above.